cscjjk/cscjjk.github.io/index.md

     2005  Champion of ACM/ICPC regional contest, Chengdu (as the team leader)
     2006  19-th place of ACM/ICPC word finals (as the team leader)

+## Services
+  I am a reviewer or sub-reviewer for <Journal of Computational Geometry>, <Algorithmica>, <Information Process Letter>, <Discrete Applied Mathematics>, <European Symposium of Algorithms>, <International Symposium on Algorithms and Computation>, <International Conference on Computing and Combinatorics>, etc.

 ## Other experiences